-The HyperX Alloy Origins is an outstanding keyboard for gaming.
-The linear switches are incredibly responsive and aren't fatiguing to type on, and its RGB backlight is great for dark room gaming.
-Although every key can be reprogrammed, it lacks dedicated macro keys for MMO games.See our Gaming recommendations
+The HyperX Alloy Origins is an outstanding gaming keyboard.
+Its linear switches are incredibly responsive and require very little force to actuate.
+It has excellent build quality, and its full RGB backlighting is great for dark room gaming.
+Although every key can be reprogrammed, it lacks dedicated macro keys for MMO games.

 The HyperX Alloy Origins is a wired-only keyboard and can't be used with mobile devices.

 The HyperX Alloy Origins is good for office use.
 It's easy to type on and doesn't feel tiring, but some may need a wrist rest, and one isn't included in the box.
 Typing noise is fairly minimal, great for quiet office environments.
 Unfortunately, customization is only available to Windows users, although most keys work on Linux and macOS.

 The HyperX Alloy Origins is a great keyboard for programming.
 The typing feels light and shouldn't cause fatigue, even on long coding sessions.
 Every key can be reprogrammed or set to a macro, but unfortunately, this feature is only available to Windows users.

 The HyperX Alloy Origins is bad for use with a home theater PC.
 It's a wired-only keyboard, which isn't ideal if you want to avoid running a cable across the living room.
 On top of that, it doesn't have a trackpad, so you'll need a separate mouse.